ketamine0389/Watert-Console/src/!notes.md

 - every iteration of the game loop should check for level updates
   - if players current level is greater than average entity level, increase all entities levels & stats
 - every few iterations may also cause monsters to move
+- damage and accuracy may need tweaked
+    - or tweak `Monster` levels

+# Fixed Issues